 Personal Film.
 The Participant is welcome to take photographs and film footage of his participation in the Event for non-commercial purposes (that is for personal and private use only).
 The Participant is not permitted to reproduce or use photographs or footage of the Event on any website, in any printed media or matter or in any television programme without first obtaining the prior written consent of the Organiser.
 The Participant hereby agrees to assign (by way of present assignment of future copyright) to the Organiser all his rights, title and interests in the world-wide copyright and all intellectual property rights in such reproduced or used photographs or footage in perpetuity together with exclusive world-wide rights of exploitation thereof.

 Compliance.
-It is the sole responsibility of the Participant to comply at all times during the Event with all applicable laws, byelaws and regulations of the United Kingdom, including without limitation, all speed regulations, road traffic laws and laws relating to the possession or use of alcohol, drugs or other prohibited substances.
+It is the sole responsibility of the Participant and their Parent/Guardian to comply at all times during the Event with all applicable laws, byelaws and regulations of the United Kingdom, including without limitation, all speed regulations, road traffic laws and laws relating to the possession or use of alcohol, drugs or other prohibited substances.

 Acceptance of Terms & Conditions of Participation.
-The Participant understands that failure to comply with the terms and conditions listed here may, at the sole discretion of the Organiser, you may be asked to leave the Event site and the participant will be barred from any future events.
+The Participant and their Parnet/Guardian understands that failure to comply with the terms and conditions listed here may, at the sole discretion of the Organiser, you may be asked to leave the Event site and the participant will be barred from any future events.

 By your attending in person the physical site of the HSBC UK I National Downhill Championships 2020 and the Balance Bike National Championships 2020, whether you are participating or not, you are required to comply with our terms and conditions.